rachaelfinch/rachaelfinch.GitHub.io/NBA 2022-2023 Season.md

 ### Leading Scorer

-While Tatum scored 2225 points during the whole season, he also played 74 games.
+Looking at the first bubble plot for stats totals, we see that Jayson Tatum scored the most, 2225 points during the whole season.
+I went through the raw data and sorted the players by the number of games each player played.
+The maximum number of games played was 83 and the minumum was 1 game.
+Tatum played 74 games.
 While this is beneficial to the Celtics, it actually reduced his average points per game compared to other players like Joel Embiid and Luka Doncic who only played 66 games during the season.
 Reasons such as load management and injuries often reduce player's total games played.

 ### The Goat vs The Greek Freak